 James Welling: “Wyeth”

-Patricia Hickson, the Emily Hall Tremaine Curator of Contemporary Art at the Wadsworth Atheneum, discusses “Wyeth” with artist James Welling.
+Patricia Hickson, Emily Hall Tremaine Curator of Contemporary Art, discusses “Wyeth” with artist James Welling.

 Hickson: You have cited Andrew Wyeth as an early inspiration.
 Where did you first encounter his work?

 Welling: I saw my first Wyeth painting, Northern Point (1950), at the Wadsworth Atheneum in the early 1960s.
 In ninth grade, during the fall of 1966, I took a Saturday drawing class at the Wadsworth.
 After class I would go upstairs to look at paintings, and would always end in front of Northern Point.

 What struck you about Wyeth then, as a young artist?